keyle/site-gen-c/README.md

 This is a static website generator, that includes support for a blog, with vanity urls, keyword tags, RSS, sitemap.xml.

 I reimplemented `site-gen-rust` which I wrote in Rust to learn Rust, in OCaml to learn OCaml (which is a rewrite from `site-gen` originally written in Swift).
-Then I rewrote `site-gen-ocaml` in C in this `site-genc-c`...
+Then I rewrote `site-gen-ocaml` in C, as `site-gen-c`...
 You get the idea.

 Note, the Rust, OCaml and C versions just went further, they're on par feature wise.
 The `site-gen` in Swift version is out of date, I was still figuring out _what_ this thing should be and how it should work.